jefranca/Cineflex/README.md

 git clone https://github.com/jefranca/Projeto_09_cineflex.git
 ```

-Entre na pasta e run the command to install and update all dependencies from the package
+Run the command to install and update all dependencies from the package
 ```
 npm i
 ```